beyond2013/gil-interns/README.md

 5. You may create plots for exploring the training datasets e.g. the proportion of male and female passengers, or to investigate if a specific gender survived more than the other.

 6. Write a brief description of which machine learning model you chose and why?
-Did your model performed up to your expectation on unseen data?
+Did your model perform up to your expectation on unseen data?

 7. When you are done, upload your code to a github repo and email the link to imran[dot]cs[dot]uob[at]gmail[dot]com.